 Catholic Social Teaching

-Welcome to our new CARITAS Ambassadors in training!
+Welcome to our new CARITAS AMBASSADORS for 2024-2025

 The children from Year 5 and 6 will complete weekly training for the Autumn term related to: